William, Prince of Wales: Early life

-William was born at 9:03 pm on 21 June 1982 at St Mary's Hospital, London, as the first child of Charles, Prince of Wales (later King Charles III), and his first wife, Diana, Princess of Wales, during the reign of his paternal grandmother, Queen Elizabeth II.
+William was born at 9:03 pm on 21 June 1982 at St Mary's Hospital, London, during the reign of his paternal grandmother, Queen Elizabeth II.
+He is the first child of Charles, Prince of Wales (later King Charles III), and his first wife, Diana, Princess of Wales.
 He was the first direct heir to the British throne to be born in a hospital.
 Buckingham Palace announced his name – William Arthur Philip Louis – on 28 June.
-William was christened in the Music Room of Buckingham Palace by the then Archbishop of Canterbury, Robert Runcie, on 4 August, coinciding with the 82nd birthday of his paternal great-grandmother, Queen Elizabeth The Queen Mother.
+He was christened in the Music Room at Buckingham Palace by the then archbishop of Canterbury, Robert Runcie, on 4 August, which also marked the 82nd birthday of his paternal great-grandmother Queen Elizabeth the Queen Mother.
 (Note: William had six godparents: former King Constantine II of Greece (his paternal second cousin once removed); Princess Alexandra, The Honourable Mrs Ogilvy (his paternal first cousin twice removed); the Duchess of Westminster; Lady Susan Hussey; Lord Romsey (his paternal second cousin once removed); and Sir Laurens van der Post.)

-William was the first child born to a Prince and Princess of Wales since Prince John was born to Prince George and Princess Mary (later King George V and Queen Mary) in July 1905.
-When he was nine months old, William accompanied his parents on their 1983 tour of Australia and New Zealand, as his first trip overseas.
-It also marked the first time that a royal baby was taken on an overseas tour.
-Family photographs of William and his parents on the grounds of Government House in Auckland, New Zealand, received significant global coverage, and have been identified as a major reason why the Buzzy Bee, the toy which William was playing with, became a New Zealand cultural icon.